-Walk #920: Viking Way: Barnetby le Wold to Barton Upon HUmber, and across the bridges
+Walk #920: Viking Way: Barnetby le Wold to Barton upon Humber, and across the Humber bridge

 Map of the walk

 Maps courtesy of Google Maps.
 Route for indicative purposes only, and may have been plotted after the walk.
 Please let me have comments on what you think of this new format.
 For a detailed table of timings for this walk, please see the table file.

 My task for the day was to complete the Viking Way.
 Fortunately I had only fourteen miles left before I reached the end of the trail beside the Humber at Barton-on-Humber, which promised to be an easy stroll.
 I woke early and set off for the short drive from my campsite near Caistor to Barnetby station, where I had ended yesterday's walk.
 I parked up and got my kit together before heading off down the road.
 I soon stopped at a little newsagents a short distance up the road, only to end up chatting with the lady behind the counter for a good five minutes.
 Human contact can be rare on my walks and I tend to take any opportunity to chat that I can find, especially when that contact is so friendly.

 The road took me uphill towards the A18, and then across a bridge over the end of the M180 motorway.
 The traffic noise was very obtrusive, although the early hour meant that the traffic was not too bad; it was definitely the worst road crossing on the entire trail.
 It was a relief when an old dead-end lane headed away from the roundabout; this soon became a green lane that slowly descended to reach a road.
 Another path led off northwestwards, passing the site of the old Elsham airfield on the left; this closed shortly after the Second World War and has now been neatly bisected by the A15(T) that leads to the Humber Bridge.